Mexico and weapons of mass destruction

-Mexico is one of few countries possessing the technical capability to manufacture nuclear weapons.
+Mexico has no nuclear weapons, but it possesses the technical capability to manufacture nuclear weapons.
 However, it has renounced them and has pledged to only use its nuclear technology for peaceful purposes following the Treaty of Tlatelolco in 1967.
 In the 1970s, Mexico's National Institute for Nuclear Research (Instituto Nacional de Investigaciones Nucleares, or ININ) successfully achieved the creation of highly enriched uranium, which is used in nuclear power plants and in the construction of nuclear weapons.
 However, the country agreed in 2012 to downgrade the high enriched uranium used on its nuclear power plants to low enriched uranium.
 This process was carried out with the assistance of the International Atomic Energy Agency.

 Nuclear energy in Mexico through history

 Mexico has been using technologies such as X-rays since the late 19th century.
 Evidence of the use of various radiations and radioisotopes for medical activities since the 1920s exists, practices that strengthened during the next decades alongside the use of industrial scintigraphies.
-Given its huge importance, the investigation of nuclear sciences formally began in the late 40s with two fields of interest: energetic and non-energetic applications and the study of nuclear sciences.
+Given its huge importance, the investigation of nuclear sciences formally began in the late 1940s with two fields of interest: energetic and non-energetic applications and the study of nuclear sciences.

 The CNEN (Mexico's Nuclear Energy National Committee) started nine programs: nuclear physics, education and training, seminaries, reactors, radioisotopes, industrial applications for nuclear energy, agronomy, genetics and radiologic protection.

 During the sixties, the most relevant scientific project on the country was the construction of the Salazar Nuclear Center in the state of Mexico, which started in 1964.
 Two years later, the center already possessed a tandem Van de Graaff particle accelerator and in 1968 a TRIGA Mark III.
 In 1972, the CNEN changed its name to ININ (National Institute for Nuclear Research).
 However, regardless of the new name, its objective remains the same until today.